 By Bridget of The Flashpacker

-Hugging the River Arno, a short distance from the Ponte Vecchio, is one of the most famous palaces in Europe and a must-see if you are visiting Tuscany, Florence’s Pallazo Pitti (Pitti Palace).
+Hugging the River Arno, and a short distance from the Ponte Vecchio, is Florence’s Pallazo Pitti (Pitti Palace).
+This is one of the most famous palaces in Europe and a must-see if you are visiting Florence or Tuscany.

-The Pitti Palace is home to four separate museums, which house works by the great Renaissance masters Titian, Raphael and Botticelli.
+The Pitti Palace is home to four separate museums, which house works by the great Renaissance masters Titian and Raphael.

-Adjoining the palace is Florence’s one and only central park, the lovely Boboli Gardens.
-Planned and landscaped by Cosimo in the mid 16th Century, the majestic Boboli is adorned with grottos and large fountains, including the Fountain of Neptune and the Fountain of the Ocean.
+Adjoining the palace are the lovely Boboli Gardens.
+Planned and landscaped by Cosimo in the mid-16th Century, these spectacular gardens are adorned with grottos and large fountains, including the Fountain of Neptune and the Fountain of the Ocean.

 Rundāle Palace, Latvia